Triangles

 =ANT.ACT.Mappings.get_class_mapping()

-Goal: Run the AOD formula once and turn the result into a Power Query table you can safely refresh.
+Goal: Pull the class mapping and triangle data, and convert each to a stable Power Query table you can safely refresh.

 Steps: